 - Have students check in with a partner to come up with their own definition of cause and effect.
 Circulate the room as they talk.
 Then have one or two students share their definitions (e.g. the reason something happens is the cause, the result is the effect).

-- Explain: Now you are going to read a story on your own.
+- Explain that now you are going to read a story on your own.
 As you read, you should look for examples of cause and effect.

 - Encourage students to read through the story once before going back and identifying the examples of cause and effect.
-Remind them: Sometimes the cause and its effect are not right next to each other in a story, so in some instances you’ll need to read the whole story and go back to find the examples.
+Remind them that sometimes the cause and its effect are not right next to each other in a story, so you might need to read the whole story and go back to find the examples.